NSLS-II/germ_agent/README.md

 ### 2.3 Phoebus screen

 The Germanium detector can be controlled from a Phonebus screen.
+It should have the following macros defined:

+- $(Sys) Should be identical to the value defined in `iocBoot/iocgermDaemon/unique.cmd`.

+- $(Dev) Should be identical to the value defined in `iocBoot/iocgermDaemon/unique.cmd`.

+- $(NELM) Depends on the detector type: 96, 192, or 384.

+See `opi/Open-GeRM.bob` for examples.

 #### 2.3.1 Germanium software set status